End-to-end SDK generation and publishing with GitHub Actions

 This is what you should have so far:

-Depending on what SDK language you are using, you will need to create additional secrets.
+Depending on which SDK languages you're using, you'll need to create additional secrets.

 - TypeScript